Condé Nast News Desk Art Director | 2016-2018

 animations, which have to explain complex ideas in a minimum amount of time.
 Clients include The New Yorker, Wired, Popular Mechanics, Fast Company, and Women’s Health.

-After Effects, Premier Pro, Cinema 4D, as well as analytic tools (Crowdtangle, Parse.ly, Newswhip)
+The usual Adobe programs, After Effects, Premier Pro, Cinema 4D, Sketch, as well as analytic tools (Crowdtangle, Parse.ly, Newswhip)